CM2Walki/steamcmd/README.md

 The Steam Console Client or SteamCMD is a command-line version of the Steam client.
 Its primary use is to install and update various dedicated servers available on Steam using a command-line interface.
 It works with games that use the SteamPipe content system.
 All games have been migrated from the deprecated HLDSUpdateTool to SteamCMD.
 This image can be used as a base image for Steam-based dedicated servers (Source: [developer.valvesoftware.com](https://developer.valvesoftware.com/wiki/SteamCMD)).

 # What makes this compatible with ARM64?
-This image has Box64 and Box86 integrated.
+This image has [Box64](https://github.com/ptitSeb/box64) and [Box86](https://github.com/ptitSeb/box86) integrated.
 By default, SteamCMD will be using Box86 when running via the steamcmd.sh shell script.
 Box86 is needed as SteamCMD itself a 32-bit binary application.
-For 64-bit server binaries, please use Box64 by passing the DEBUGGER env with the value "/usr/local/bin/box64".
+For 64-bit server binaries, please use Box64 `/usr/local/bin/box64`.
+For tweaking, environment variables could be used for both [Box64](https://github.com/ptitSeb/box64/blob/main/docs/USAGE.md) and [Box86](https://github.com/ptitSeb/box86/blob/master/docs/USAGE.md).

 # How to use this image
 Whilst it's recommended to use this image as a base image of other game servers, you can also run it in an interactive shell using the following command: